Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training courses or have obtained any certifications that directly relate to carpentry, list them in this section.
-This will prove your commitment to professional development and continuous learning within the field.
+If you’ve attended specific training programs or earned certifications directly related to carpentry, include them on this page.
+This will demonstrate your commitment towards professional development and ongoing education in the field.

 Example: